dawc17/dawc17/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=dawc17&theme=dark)](https://github.com/ryo-ma/github-profile-trophy)

 # i like program
-i might be on a little break due to last week of school
+been on a hiatus for a while, coming back very soon expect that streak to be high